testflows/TestFlows-WebSite/source/handbook/index.md

 The [`nice`] output format is the default output format and provides the most details when developing and debugging tests.
-This output format includes all test types, their attributes and results as well as any messages that are associated with them.
+This output format includes all test types, their attributes and results, as well as any messages that are associated with them.

 > **{% attention %}** This output format is the most useful for developing and
 > debugging an individual test.